Geotechnical engineering: Observational method

-The observational method was proposed by Karl Terzaghi and discussed in a paper by Ralph B. Peck (1969).
-This was in an effort to reduce the costs during construction incurred by designing earth structures based on the most-unfavorable assumptions (in other words, geological conditions, soil engineering properties and so on).
-Instead, the design is based on the most-probable conditions rather than the most-unfavorable.
-Gaps in the available information are filled by observations: geotechnical-instrumentation measurements (for example, inclinometers and piezometers) and geotechnical site investigation (for example, borehole drilling and a CPT).
-These observations aid in assessing the behavior of the structure during construction, which can then be modified in accordance with the findings.
-The method may be described as "learn-as-you-go".
+First proposed by Karl Terzaghi and later discussed in a paper by Ralph B. Peck, the observational method is a managed process of construction control, monitoring, and review, which enables modifications to be incorporated during and after construction.
+The method aims to achieve a greater overall economy without compromising safety by creating designs based on the most probable conditions rather than the most unfavorable.
+Using the observational method, gaps in available information are filled by measurements and investigation, which aid in assessing the behavior of the structure during construction, which in turn can be modified per the findings.
+The method was described by Peck as "learn-as-you-go".

 The observational method may be described as follows: